 Semester schedule

-Whether you're just graduating from high school or have already completed your application to study at TU Dresden, you're bound to be interested in what it's like to study.
+Whether you're just graduating from high school or have already completed your application to study at the TUD Dresden University of Technology, you're bound to be interested in what it's like to study.
 In movies, series or on social media, you often see students attending lectures and spending the rest of the day relaxing and hanging out with friends.
 But life as a student is not quite like that.

 Table of contents